AliceO2Group/analysis-framework/hyperloop.md

 * If you need to run the same workflow, but modify one (or more) of the parameter's value, you can use a subwagon instead of creating a new wagon.
 In order to create a subwagon, type the name of the new subwagon, the name has to be unique within the wagon, and type the value of at least one parameter in the configuration.
 The configuration of a subwagon will be kept the same as the _Base_ and overwrite the parameters that are different.
 When there are subwagons activated, the wagon's _Base_ will not run.

-* In order to update the configuration with the latest version of the workflow, click on the button `↻ sync`.
+* In order to update the base and subwagon configuration with the latest version of the workflow, click on the button `↻ sync` in _Configuration_.
 By synchronizing the configuration, the parameters which no longer belong to the workflow will be removed, and the values of the wagon's _Base_ will be updated as well if they have not been modified by the user.

 * In _Derived Data_ the tables which are produced by the task are displayed.
 If activated, these are saved to the output if the train is run as a derived data production.

 <div align="center">
 <img src="images/deriveddata.png" width="70%">
 </div>

+* In order to update the derived data configuration with the latest version of the workflow, click on the button `↻ sync` in _Derived data_.
+By synchronizing the derived data, the tables which no longer belong to the workflow will be removed, and the values of the tables will be updated.

 ### <a name="enabledatasets"></a>Enabling datasets